 Fixed penalty notices may be issued in the following circumstances for unauthorised absences:

 We always work with parents where there is an attendance or punctuality worry.
 However, when this fails to improve attendance and punctuality, we may issue a FPN for the above reasons.
-If you feel there are any issues, which are preventing your child attending school regularly or punctually, or you would like further support, please contact Mrs D Smith, School Secretary in the first instance.
+If you feel there are any issues, which are preventing your child attending school regularly or punctually, or you would like further support, please contact Mrs Chrissie Busson in the first instance.